 Spade & the Grave is a place to explore the topics of death / dying / burial through the lens of archaeology.
 Archaeologists are faced with human mortality regularly through research, excavation, and often face to face encounters with the dead.
 As a result, this connection seems only natural.

-Robyn S. Lacy is an archaeologist and illustrator from British Columbia.
-She is currently looking for new opportunities in heritage!
-While she recently worked with built heritage, heritage landscapes, and cultural resource management archaeology (CRM), my primary academic research area is historical mortuary / landscape archaeology.
-She in particularly interested in aspects of burial landscape development, protective marks, gravestone inscription development, as well as the use of lime in heritage structures.
+While I recently worked with built heritage, heritage landscapes, and cultural resource management archaeology (CRM), my primary academic research area is historical mortuary / landscape archaeology.
+I am particularly interested in aspects of burial landscape development, winter burial practices, protective marks, gravestone inscription development, as well as the use of lime in heritage structures.
 I also run Black Cat Cemetery Preservation with my husband, Ian, our small business where we repair and conserve historic gravestones.

-She received her MA in Archaeology with Distinction from Memorial University of Newfoundland in 2017, where her research focused on examining the spatial relationship between early 17th-century colonial burial grounds and settlements.
-She holds a BA in Archaeology with a minor in Museum & Heritage Studies from the University of Calgary, and spent one year of her undergrad studying British Archaeology at Durham University in England.
+I received my MA in Archaeology with Distinction from Memorial University of Newfoundland in 2017, where my research focused on examining the spatial relationship between early 17th-century colonial burial grounds and settlements.
+I holds a BA in Archaeology with a minor in Museum & Heritage Studies from the University of Calgary, and spent one year of my undergrad studying British Archaeology at Durham University in England.

-She frequently publishes on her research through peer-reviewed journals and texts, community/organization journals, and here on Spade & the Grave.
+I frequently publishes on my research through peer-reviewed journals and texts, community/organization journals, and here on Spade & the Grave.
 If you are interested in having me speak on your podcast or youtube channel, please get in touch!

-You can contact Robyn through the ‘Contact’ page on this website, or through twitter, @robyn_la
+You can contact me through the ‘Contact’ page on this website, or through twitter, @robyn_la

 Thanks for reading!